joseph-walker/framework/readme.md

 ## Using the State

-Once all of the sinks have been registered, the application state can be subscribed to by call `start()`, which accepts an initial state and a subscribe function, e.g.
+Once all of the sinks have been registered, the application state can be subscribed to by calling `start()`, which accepts an initial state and a subscribe function, e.g.

 ```
 myApp.start(myInitialState, function(state) {